List of highest-grossing superhero films: Highest-grossing superhero films

-Highest-grossing superhero film franchises and series
+Highest-grossing film franchises

 This is a list of the highest-grossing superhero film series at the box office.
-The Marvel Cinematic Universe ranks as the highest-grossing film series of all time grossing over $31.1 billion.
+The Marvel Cinematic Universe ranks as the highest-grossing film series of all time grossing over $34.8 billion.
 Avengers has the best average with an average of $1.9 billion per film.
 A series must have at least two released films to qualify for this list.